Electronic Information Service National Programme (EIS)

 The 1079/2012.
 (III.28.) government decree gave a solid financial background to the programme and allocated the task to the Hungarian Academy of Sciences.

-As of January 2021, EIS has 260 member institutions from the government and non-profit sector.
+As of January 2022, EIS has more than 170 member institutions from the government and non-profit sector.
 All members are obliged to contribute to the programme financially.
 The level of contribution is specified in case of each individual database based on user statistics and FTE (full time equivalent) numbers.

 EIS provides opportunity for publishers and distributors to present their new products and services, and organises courses for user groups to utilize the databases to their full potential.